The number one shift in education I wish to see in my lifetime?

 Well, here’s my story.
 In the 18 months or so I’ve been blogging I’ve resisted indulging in the kind of onanistic meta-blogging I’ve seen spattered so widely over the social networks, but now all that is going to end.
 I’m coming out as the flag waving intellectual hick I really am.
 It’s a shocking truth but, like many others, before beginning this extraordinary journey, I knew next to nothing about my profession.
 I’d read a couple of books by Claxton and flicked through The Black Box but that was about it; I went to work, I taught my classes, they generally seemed to do OK and that was about as far as my professional curiosity went.

-That weekend I reactivated my dormant account and made a concerted and frenzied assault on the Twittersphere and and not looked back since.
+That weekend I reactivated my dormant account and made a concerted and frenzied assault on the Twittersphere, and have not looked back since.

 Some notable moments along the way included:

-- following @kennypieper – a kindred spirit and fellow traveller a few months further along the journey than I was.
+– following @kennypieper – a kindred spirit and fellow traveller a few months further along the journey than I was.
 His blog inspired me to get writing and I really cannot thank him enough for his kindness and patience in those first few weeks.
-One of the best steers was being pointed in the direction of @philbeadle‘s Dancing About Architecture – reading this book probably did more to reinvigorate my teaching than any other single thing and I wrote about the experience here.
+One of Kenny’s the best steers was pointing me in the direction of @philbeadle‘s Dancing About Architecture – reading this book probably did more to reinvigorate my teaching than any other single thing, and I wrote about the experience here.

 – connecting with @thatiangilbert – not only did I read Essential Motivation for the Classroom and Why Do I Need a Teacher if I’ve Got Google? over that first summer of Twitter love, I also got to meet him in September 2011.
 That has lead to working with his company Independent Thinking Ltd and all sorts of opportunities which might not have come about otherwise.